budibeta/budi-hashlib/README.md

  <br/>
 <h3> This library is not for sale </h3>
-* you can use this library for free
+ - you can use this library for free <br/>
-* you can see openssl lincense
+ - you can see openssl license <br/> <br/>

+<b> this library license following openssl license, because this library use as third party library from openssl </b>